scotthmurray/d3-book/README.md

 d3-book
 =======

-Sample code files to accompany the book “Interactive Data Visualization for the Web” by Scott Murray
+These are sample code files to accompany the book “Interactive Data Visualization for the Web” by Scott Murray, to be published in early 2013 by O’Reilly.